 Otherwise known as corporate social networks, an intranet is a private, restricted communication network for your business.
 Only people within your organization can access it.

 Employee intranets provide team members with a centralized location where they can collaborate, share files, communicate, and provide feedback.
 But it doesn’t stop there.
 Here are some features that make an employee intranet impossible to pass up:

 As teams grow and become more spread out across cities, countries, and the world, having a central place for collaboration can create that escaping sense of community.

 Sending a formal email with a subject, greeting, and salutation to a coworker about a casual matter seems wrong and like a waste of time.
 If you are still only using email to communicate internally, there’s a tool that can make sending short messages and asking quick questions a heck of a lot easier.

-Instant messengers, or internal communication software, is a great option when extensive collaboration isn’t a factor in the conversation.
+Instant messengers, or internal communication software, is a great option when extensive collaboration among teams isn’t a factor in the conversation.

 With these chat tools, questions are answered quickly, different departments can be reached to clarify information, and employees can easily engage with one another.

 Yes, adding another software to the bunch might not sound very appealing, but instant messenger tools will provide your team with a quick and easy way to communicate.